prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

       Figure X shows that the TCP stream between the client and server is in encrypted form and the connection is not in clear text strengthening our
       communication against MITM attacks.
+* **Note: The certificates generated here are just for testing purposes and are self-signed which can be compromised and should not be used to secure devices instead use a validated certificate from a trusted source.**

 # Reference
 * Bruce, N. and Lee, H.J., 2014, February.
 Cryptographic computation of private shared key based mutual authentication protocol: Simulation and modeling over wireless networks.
 In The International Conference on Information Networking 2014 (ICOIN2014) (pp. 578-582).
 IEEE.
 * OpenSSL Project, 2021.
 OpenSSL Man Pages: Version 3.1.
 OpenSSL Software Foundation.
 Available from: https://www.openssl.org/docs/man3.1/man1/ [Accessed 19 October 2023].
+* Python Software Foundation, 2023. ssl — TLS/SSL wrapper for socket objects.
+Available at: https://docs.python.domainunion.de/3/library/ssl.html [Accessed 22 October 2023].
 * Schukat, M. and Cortijo, P., 2015, June.
 Public key infrastructures and digital certificates for the Internet of things.
 In 2015 26th Irish signals and systems conference (ISSC) (pp. 1-5).
 IEEE.
 * Wireshark (n.d.)
 6.5.2.
 The “Follow TCP Stream” dialog box.
 Available from: https://www.wireshark.org/docs/wsug_html_chunked/ChAdvFollowStreamSection.html (Accessed: [21 Oct 2023])